bellon-donardelli/Hist-unmix/README.md

 # Hist-unmix

 Hist-unmix is an open-sourced package, in python language (ipynb-file), to separate susceptibility components of distorted hysteresis curves through a phenomenological model.
-The Hist-unmix package allows the user to adjust a direct model of up to three ferromagnetic components and a dia/paramagnetic contribution.
+The Hist-unmix package allows the user to adjust a forward model of up to three ferromagnetic components and a dia/paramagnetic contribution.
 Optimization of all of the parameters is achieved through least squares fit (Levenberg-Marquardt method) providing an uncertainty for the inverted parameters through a Monte Carlo error propagation.
 For each ferromagnetic component, it is possible to calculate magnetization saturation (Ms), magnetization saturation of remanence (Mrs) and the mean coercivity (u).

-This is a quick tutorial to install the required libraries to run Hist-unmix.
+Here is a quick tutorial to install the required libraries to run Hist-unmix.

 	1. Firstly, download the zip file containing the Hist-unmix.ipyfile and the Hist-unmix_functions.py file.